 Here’s what you’ll have after completing this guide:

-- a website running Django
+- a Docker container running Python

 This guide will help get you started.
 We'll take you through key steps, introduce you to important concept and point you to further documentation and other resources along the way.
 It's not intended to be a complete tutorial, and you will need to be prepared to look further into some topics on your own if necessary.